UVic-Data-Science-for-SE/course/README.md

 Many course activities (such as group design activities, chat sessions) will expect synchronous participation (i.e. at the scheduled time).
 Students should plan to attend all course components.
 Courses will not be able to accommodate personal scheduling issues, including time zone variations (from Pacific Daylight time).
-Online sessions will be hosted using Zoom video conferencing sessions, some of which will be recorded.
+Online sessions, if any, will be hosted using Zoom video conferencing sessions, some of which will be recorded.

 To access Zoom you will be required to login through the UVic portal ([[https://uvic.zoom.us](https://uvic.zoom.us/)]) and you consequently will not be anonymous.

-Participation in this course requires reliable and consistent access to on-line technology: a computer (desktop or laptop) and an Internet connection.
-It will not be possible to adjust the course expectations, due dates, or learning outcomes for students who do not have the technological means to complete the course.
-Course expectations (learning outcomes, due dates, etc.) will assume on-line technology, without exception.

 The university and the Faculty of Engineering has strong mandate to support Equity, Diversity and Inclusion: https://www.uvic.ca/engineering/about/equity/index.php
 We as a teaching team will do what we can to create a positive, safe, and supportive environment for you to participate in all components of this course offering.
 I (the instructor) appreciate all feedback from you and ask that you feel free to message me to voice concerns or to arrange a time to discuss virtually in-person.